 Below are three of the best ones worth visiting:

-Thien Hau Pagoda
+1. Thien Hau Pagoda

 Thien Hau Pagoda is the most important pagoda in Cho Lon.
 Built by Cantonese migrants at the beginning of the 19th century, Thien Hau Pagoda is mainly dedicated to Mazu, a Chinese sea Goddess worshipped by the Fujianese community.
 As one of the most popular places of worship in Cho Lon, the pagoda can get fairly busy and packed full of smoky incense.

-As you stroll through the grounds of the pagoda, you’ll notice the hundreds of small paper strips which line the main walls.
+As you stroll through the grounds of the pagoda, you’ll notice the hundreds of small paper strips that line the main walls.
 On each strip is a prayer, which worshippers traditionally believe the wind carries off to Mazu.

-Phuoc An Hoi Quan Pagoda
+2. Phuoc An Hoi Quan Pagoda

 Phuoc An Hoi Quan Pagoda is unique in that it isn’t dedicated to a deity.
 Instead, it pays tribute to a military leader from imperial Chinese history, Quan Hong, who was known for his bravery and honesty.
 The fact that he never set foot in Vietnam yet remains an important figure for the Hoa people reflects their enduring traditions.